Looking for last minute Elf on the Shelf ideas? You’re in the right place!

 Once or twice during the Christmas season, your family elf could bring a sweet holiday book to your kids!

-It’s a great way to build your home library and to spend a few quality moments with your kids.
+It’s a great way to build your home library and spend a few quality moments with your kids.

 For a list of the best Christmas books for kids, check out this article!